AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/move-from-legacy-home-to-priorities.md

 #### Add items to My Priority

 Users can prioritize work with the new My Focus column.
-The My Focus column is unique to each users and does not impact task, issue, or product data.
+The My Focus column is unique to each user and does not impact task, issue, or product data.

 Users can flag high-priority work with the following options: